Head of the Group for nano and biotechnological applications

 2010 – present: Head of the Group for nano and biotechnological applications, Faculty of electrical engineering, University of Ljubljana

-2015 – present: Senior Research Associate, Institute of Biophysics, Faculty of Medicine, University of Ljubljana
+2015 – present: PI and Senior Research Associate, Institute of Biophysics, Faculty of Medicine, University of Ljubljana

 Mojca Pavlin is a Head of the Group for nano and biotechnological applications and an Assistant Professor at the Faculty of electrical engineering, University of Ljubljana.
 Since 2015 she is also a Senior Research Associate at the Institute of Biophysics, Faculty of Medicine, University of Ljubljana.